-Formerly Music Director of the Lahti Symphony Orchestra, Chief Conductor of the BBC Scottish Symphony Orchestra, and, prior to that, Music Director of the Iceland Symphony Orchestra and Tapiola Sinfonietta, Vänskä studied conducting at Finland’s Sibelius Academy and was awarded first prize in the 1982 Besançon International Young Conductor’s Competition.
-He began his professional music career as a clarinettist, holding the co-principal chair of the Helsinki Philharmonic Orchestra and the principal chair of the Turku Philharmonic, and in recent years has enjoyed a return to the clarinet: He has played chamber music with members of the Mostly Mozart Festival Orchestra and in 2005 made his Twin Cities clarinet performance debut at Minnesota Orchestra Sommerfest.
-In Spring 2012 BIS released a recording of Kalevi Aho’s chamber works, featuring Vänskä on the clarinet.
+Formerly Music Director of the Lahti Symphony Orchestra, Chief Conductor of the BBC Scottish Symphony Orchestra and Music Director of the Iceland Symphony Orchestra, Vänskä studied conducting at Finland’s Sibelius Academy and was awarded first prize in the 1982 Besançon International Young Conductor’s Competition.
+He began his professional music career as a clarinetist, holding the co-principal chair of the Helsinki Philharmonic Orchestra and the principal chair of the Turku Philharmonic, and in recent years has enjoyed a return to the clarinet, including on a recent recording of Kalevi Aho’s chamber works.

 Vänskä is the recipient of a Royal Philharmonic Society Award, Musical America’s 2005 Conductor of the Year award, and the Arts and Letters award from the Finlandia Foundation.
 He has been awarded honorary doctorates from the University of Glasgow and the University of Minnesota, as well as the 2010 Ditson Award from Columbia University for his support of American music.
 In 2013 he received the Annual Award from the German Record Critics' Award Association for his extensive involvement in BIS’s project to record the complete works of Sibelius.